 Incorporate these three key sessions into your weekly run routine over a period of six weeks in the build up to your 10K race and you will cross that finish line comfortably.

 Last but not least, don’t forget to enjoy it!
 Running is a hobby and we can only be the best we set ourselves up to be in preparation.
 If you don’t train consistently or fuel yourself wisely then you only have yourself to blame.
-Set yourself up to succeed in training and racing will be easy.
+Commit to one of our free 10K training plans, set yourself up to succeed in training and racing will be easy.
 Best of luck and enjoy!